 Ref.~\onlinecite{Dietrich_NJP_2014} reported isotope shifts of the sharp feature in the phonon sideband $\Omega_{28}/\Omega_{29}=1.016$ and $\Omega_{28}/\Omega_{30}=1.036$ (Table \ref{Table2}), that closely correspond to the ``ideal'' shifts of $\sqrt{29/28}$=1.018 and $\sqrt{30/28}=1.036$ (i.e., $\Omega\sim \approx > 5$~meV vs.\ 6.1~meV), and (iii) the isotopic shift of the resonance.
-We also hypothesize that the $a_{2u}$ resonance is indeed narrow in experiment, but it does not appear in the PL spectrum; the experimental broad feature at 42~meV is in fact not related to quasi-local modes.
+We also hypothesize that the $A_{2u}$ resonance is narrow in experiment, but it does not appear in the PL spectrum; the experimental broad feature at 42~meV is in fact not related to quasi-local modes.

-However, the appearance of either $e_u$ or the $a_{2u}$ mode in the experimental PL spectrum is currently not clear.
-Optical transition at SiV centers is between states $^2E_u$ (excited) and $^2E_g$ (ground).
-According to the group-theoretical analysis, in the Franck-Condon approximation one should expect to see only $a_{1g}$ phonons.
-However, density functional calculations indicate the presence of the dynamical Jahn-Teller effect both in the excited and the ground state \cite{Gali2013}.
-These two states couple to $e_g$ phonons, resulting in the $E_u \otimes e_g$ JT and $E_g \otimes e_g$ JT systems.
-Optical transition between these two JT systems should involve only even-symmetry ($g$) phonons, leaving the appearance of the $e_u$ mode in the experiment unexplained.
+However, the appearance of either $E_u$ or $A_{2u}$ mode in the experimental PL spectrum is currently not clear.
+Since optical transition is between $^2E_u$ and $^2E_g$ states, according to the group-theoretical analysis, in the Franck-Condon approximation one should expect to see only $A_{1g}$ phonons.
+As discussed above, density functional calculations indicate the presence of the dynamical Jahn-Teller effect both in the excited and the ground state \cite{Gali2013}.
+These two states couple to $E_g$ phonons, resulting in the $E_u \otimes E_g$ JT and $E_g \otimes E_g$ JT systems.
+Optical transition between these two JT systems should involve only even-symmetry ($g$) phonons, leaving the appearance of the $E_u$ mode in the experiment unexplained.
 This calls for alternative coupling mechanisms.